amihaiemil/amihaiemil.github.io/_posts/2017-02-13-github-automatically-deploy-files-from-one-repo-to-another.markdown

 If you use HTTPS, you will be prompted for the username and password.

-You could of course find some way to automatically answer to the prompts, maybe answer "Yes" to all the prompts that could occur, or involve the actual credentials if you're going with HTTPS.
+You could, of course, find some way to automatically answer to the prompts.
+Maybe answer "Yes" to all the prompts that could occur, or involve the actual credentials if you're going with HTTPS.
-None of the options are good and besides, if you're going with SSH, rultor will need write access to the ``company.github.io`` repo, in order to ``push`` the changes.
+None of the options are good and besides, if you're using ``git``, rultor will need write access to the ``company.github.io`` repo, in order to ``push`` the changes.

 The solution is Github's ``Contents`` API.
-Instead of using git, Rultor will ``PUT`` the file using the [update](https://developer.github.com/v3/repos/contents/#update-a-file) endpoint, using ``cURL``.
+Rultor will ``PUT`` the file through the [update](https://developer.github.com/v3/repos/contents/#update-a-file) endpoint, using ``cURL``.

 The steps are as follows: